crispybacons/SSIS/README.md

 This is my first web app so if there are errors please bear with me, this was created when I was on my highschool years.

-In this system, I created it using HTML, CCS, and PHP.
+I created it using HTML, CCS, and PHP.

 To use this system you must: